 This analysis relies on the Panel Study of Income Dynamics (PSID), a nationally representative survey conducted since 1968, which includes extensive information on homeownership and housing wealth accumulation, and race.
 The analysis focuses on Black and White households who buy their first home between 1980-2000 and follows them through 2019, limiting the sample to those who are still homeowners at age 55.
+Specifically, we follow households until the financial respondent (typically the primary earner) is age 55.
+Since some households transition between renter and homeowner multiple times, the sample is further limited to households that remain homeowners consistently from the time of first purchase to age 55.
+And the focus is on the primary residence rather than wealth built through vacation or investment properties since a majority of households own only one home.
+All dollar values are in 2019 dollars.

 The goal is to compare older Black and White homeowners who, based on their own socioeconomic characteristics, might seem equally well situated to accumulate housing wealth.
 The extent to which Black households fall short in this comparison reflects two sources of structural disadvantage: the lack of parental assistance and persistent discrimination in the housing market.
-The analysis regresses housing wealth at initial purchase and age 55 (measured in logs and net of mortgage debt) on household income and other demographic characteristics:
+Hence, the analysis uses OLS regression to estimate racial disparities in various housing market outcomes after controlling for household income and other demographic characteristics: